FyiurAmron/PHP_ORBA_Task/README.md

 It's a simple JSON API with only one endpoint: http://randomcatapi.orbalab.com/

+It is protected by API key.
+To be authorized you must pass `api_key` GET parameter to the endpoint.
+The key that you may use is `5up3rc0nf1d3n714llp455w0rdf0rc47s`.

 As a response for request to this API you will get simple JSON object with just one attribute called "url", eg. `{"url": "http://supercats.com/randomkitty123.jpg}`.

 The API is heavily loaded, so from time to time (approximately 25% of all requests) it will not respond with HTTP status 200.